 There is no escaping the volatility, uncertainty, complexity, and ambiguity of life.
 Every generation experiences chaos.
 The external dynamics driving the chaos may change but the internal factors, those within our control, remain the same.
 Today’s assessment as provided by Bright and Pryor, provides an important perspective and helps anyone willing to do the work, increase their self-awareness.

-The question for today, then, is “how often do you reflect upon your relationship with chaos?”
+How often do you reflect upon your relationship with chaos?